-Red Wing Housing and Redevelopment Authority serves Red Wing.
+Red Wing Housing and Redevelopment Authority offers Public Housing and Section 8 Housing rental assistance in Red Wing.

 |Red Wing Housing and Redevelopment Authority Public Housing||Open Until Further Notice|

 More information about Red Wing Housing and Redevelopment Authority can be found on its website at http://www.redwinghra.org/.

 Representatives of Red Wing Housing and Redevelopment Authority may be available by phone at (651) 388-7571.
 Unless otherwise noted above, applications will not be provided or accepted by phone.